 - To award special recognition to those energy auditing professionals who have demonstrated a high level of competence and ethical fitness in energy auditing.

 The prerequisites to qualify for the certification process have been designed to take into account the possible diversity of education and practical experience an individual may have.
-However each CEA candidate must meet one of the following criteria:
+Candidates are required to verify completion of a minimum of 2 hours of Safety Training within the last three years and participation in five commercial audits within the last three years.
+Two of the audits are a minimum of 10,000 sq. ft.
+Also, the audits have been of at least two different building types.
+Also, each CEA candidate must meet one of the following criteria:

 A four-year degree in engineering or architecture

 Professional Engineer or Registered Architect